What is the role of the governor?

 The federation is always interested to here from parents or members of the community who are interested in becoming a governor or who want to know more about the role.
 We are particularly interested to hear from people with a strong business or finance background.
 Contact the office of either school and they can put you in touch with the Chair or Vice Chair.

 You can find out more about becoming a school governor at the ‘School Governors’ One Stop Shop’ website.

 The responsibilities of the Governing Body are shared between the full Governing Body and Committees.

 The governors of the Hundon and Thurlow Primary Federation are :-

-Vice Chair Carol Thompson(Co-opted) -After 30 years in secondary education, 12 of them in Senior Management, I left teaching and embarked on a second career as a relationship counsellor, working with couples and young people.
+Co-Chair Carol Thompson(Co-opted) -After 30 years in secondary education, 12 of them in Senior Management, I left teaching and embarked on a second career as a relationship counsellor, working with couples and young people.
 I also wrote and delivered courses for Relate in a variety of settings.
 This work brought me into contact with a wide range of people: students, parent groups, teachers, prisoners, adults with learning difficulties……

 When my husband was recovering from a serious illness, we decided to move to Suffolk.
 Having now retired for the second time (!)
 I am eager to use my experience in a different setting, and become involved in my new community.
 Other interests include maintaining an ancient French farmhouse, gardening, and the theatre.

 Carol is on the Steering,Finance & Personnel and Teaching, Learning & Assessment Committees